codeplaysoftware/syclacademy/Lesson_Materials/Lesson-7-Data-Dependencies-in-SYCL/README.md

 ## Managing Data In SYCL

-A presentation deck explaining the memory model in SYCL and how buffers and accessors are used to maange this memory.
+A presentation deck explaining how SYCL orders execution using data dependencies and how SYCL synchronizes data.

-Recommended duration of talk: 60 minutes
+Recommended duration of talk: 20 minutes